One Big Beautiful Bill Act (OBBBA):

 The new law introduces changes that make it especially important for students and families to understand if they are considered new or current borrowers, as that designation will determine which loan limits and rules apply.
 Knowing your status and how much you’ve already borrowed can directly affect the amount of federal aid you’re eligible to receive moving forward.
 As a result, some students may need to explore additional financing options, including private loans, to help cover remaining tuition and out-of-pocket costs.

-Institutions will be required to prorate annual federal loan amounts based on the number of units you’re enrolled in.
+Institutions will be required to prorate annual federal loan amounts based on the number of degree-applicable units you’re enrolled in.

 Effective date: Changes to federal loan programs take effect July 1, 2026.